 There is insufficient evidence for the safety of newer oral anticoagulants to confirm their safety in breastfeeding.

-Heparin, low molecular weight heparins, fondaparinux and danaparoid are considered compatible with breastfeeding as they are unlikely to transfer into milk in clinically significant amounts, and are not absorbed from the infant’s GI tract due to large molecular weight.
+Heparin, low molecular weight heparins, and fondaparinux are considered compatible with breastfeeding as they are unlikely to transfer into milk in clinically significant amounts, and are not absorbed from the infant’s GI tract due to large molecular weight.

 The licensed indications for antiplatelet agents vary considerably.
 Therefore, recommendation of an alternative in breastfeeding may not be appropriate.

 Aspirin, clopidogrel and prasugrel are irreversibly bound to platelets producing a prolonged antiplatelet action, although breast milk levels may be lower as a result.
 Dipyridamole and ticagrelor have a reversible, shorter action.